 If you have snow, head to your local park.
 Put your skis on and make some tracks so your kids can follow the tracks after you.
 Play Follow the Leader and get your little one to mimic you.
 Only use poles when they have mastered following you.
 When they can manage flat ground you can start them on small downhill and uphills.
 Be patient as it can be frustrating getting around on skis for little legs.
 If you’re new to the sport or don’t want to do it yourself, you and your family can sign up for family lessons at most resorts and even some parks and recreation facilities around Canada.

 Let the kids stomp a huge circle in your backyard or local park with their feet.
 Next, make a cross through the circle and then add more paths through the circle.
 The circle should look like a giant pizza with 8 equal slices.

-To play, choose 1 player to be “it” to chase the other players.
+To play, choose one player to be “it” to chase the other players.
 The player who is “it” tries to tag the free ones while all players (including the person who is “it”) must stay on the paths created.
-Once a free player is tagged they are “it”.
+Once a free player is tagged, they’re “it.”
 The centre point sign is a free zone where one can’t get tagged.
 The game ends once kids are tired.

 3. Go tubing in the snow

 Have some floaties laying around in the house?
 If so, you have what you need to go tubing.
 Go to the closest sledding hill and have a blast.

 Create hopscotch squares in the snow with squirt bottles filled with food colouring and water.
 Use a snowball as a marker and play hopscotch.
 Throw the snowball to one of the squares, hop to the square with the snowball and stop, pick up the snowball, and head back.
 Pass the snowball to the next player.